Most kids don't spend nearly enough time outside as they should.

 Remove Dangerous Plants

 That old tree might look beautiful, but falling limbs could send your children to the hospital.
 You might want to look into the tree removal process if you're worried about falling branches.
+If you have damaged trees with broken branches, it is recommended to consult GreatNorthernRegreenery.com.
+They can assess each tree for potential hazards and recommend treatments.

 Other plants, like poison ivy, rose bushes, or many types of flowers aren't childsafe.
 Make sure you remove anything that isn't safe for a child to put in their mouth (better to be safe than sorry).